tonig-evo/tutorial_python/working_with_text_files/README.md

 The first thing we need to do is make a new python script, and save it in the same directory as this manual.

-The we need to open the file in our script and assign it to a variable, as follows:
+Then we need to open the file in our script and assign it to a variable, as follows:

 ```python
 vcf_file = open('gt_chrLGE22.vcf', 'r')